Anchorsify/Anchorsify.github.io/_pages/Sand.md

 #### -=[ Puppets ]=-
 The weapons of choice of puppeteers, which can range from the size of a small human to that of a towering animal.
 While each Kairaishi is given a basic puppet frame with which to utilize, every puppeteer takes the time to modify them, aesthetically and functionally, to fit their purposes.
 It is considered a rite of passage for defunct and shabbily-repaired puppets of former Kairaishi to be handed down to new genin with an expectation that their creativity and ingenuity will bring life to a puppet which would otherwise remain in disuse.

 All Puppets acquired begin with 30 RES and AGI, with a basic frame of a head, torso, and a pair of arms and legs, and has three slots for upgrades.
 When in use, a puppet uses their controller’s DEX, and their controller’s CHA in place of STR.
 Regardless of a puppet’s attributes, they are only as good as the Kairaishi which utilizes them: A puppet’s RES is limited by, and can never be higher than, their controller’s DEX, and a puppet’s AGI is similarly restricted by their controller’s CHA.
-Puppets use their controller’s uniques, abilities and skills, but puppets may never make Medicine, Research or Chakra Control rolls, and are never considered to have ranks in those three skills.
+Puppets use their controller’s abilities and skills, but can never make Medicine, Research or Chakra Control rolls, and effects which modify derived stats (such as changing your damage bonus from /15 to /12) that the puppeteer might have do not apply to them, nor do upkeeps or effects which are personal to the Kairaishi (such as Chakra Strengthening, or Domu).

 By default you can equip Puppets with any Small weapon, paying half the normal Ryo cost to equip them with it.
 This reflects adjustments made to attach the weapon to the puppet’s body and breaking it down as necessary to remove unneeded hilt space to integrate it into the Puppet’s frame, thereby making it impossible to use for anyone else, but grants a +3 to resist Disarm attempts.
 Puppets can not, by default, ‘two hand’ any weapon, or gain any bonuses for doing so.
 Puppets also have a basic slam attack you can utilize, which is a Chakra 8, Speed 8 action that inflicts (RES/10)d6 blunt damage; Puppets can not have Unarmed Focus or Power Attack applied to them, but you can apply Weapon Focus to any weapons your Puppets use, increasing your Chakra cost for their attack.